 ADHD – Predominantly hyperactive or impulsive

-The onset of symptoms generally occurs before seven years of age, and symptoms are most commonly noticeable at four to five years of age.
-It is estimated that between 2 - 5% of school aged children may be affected by the condition in New Zealand.
+The onset of symptoms generally occurs before seven years of age, and are most commonly noticeable at four to five years of age.
+It is estimated that 2-5% of school aged children may be affected by the condition in New Zealand.
+ADHD in childhood often continues into adulthood.

 The causes of ADHD continue to be investigated.
 It is thought the underlying causes are neurological in nature rather than behavioural, and genetics may be a causal factor.
 The following may also play a role in the development of ADHD: